As an employee, your job dictates your life.

 Based on these interactions, create customer personas.
 Be as specific as possible:

-- Create a visual avatar for each persona, so you can actually look at them.
+• Create a visual avatar, so you can look at them.

-From now on, always take these personas into account, so your marketing efforts don’t fall flat.
+From now on, anything you do should be based on these personas, so your marketing efforts don’t fall flat.

 5. Choose Your Business Model